The Science of Our Work: Development of the Global Mindset Inventory

 These professors collaborated with other distinguished scholars around the world to define the concept of Global Mindset and develop metrics and scientific instruments to measure an individual’s, group’s, or organization’s profile of Global Mindset.
 The result is the Global Mindset Inventory (GMI).

-Contact Jennie Walker, Director of Global Learning, for more information.
+Contact Dr. Jennie Walker, Director of Global Learning, for more information.

 Highlights of the GMI: